amartincolby/Rust-Quick-Guide/README.md

     written in any other module are visible only in that module, thus allowing a module to use a struct and have private functionality tied to that struct.
-If importing a struct from another module, visibility of the contents of an implementation block follow similar rules to modules, where methods to be labeled as public if they are to be used outside of the scope in which they are declared. */
+If importing a struct from another module, visibility of the contents of an implementation follow similar rules to modules, where methods need to be labeled as public if they are to be used outside of the scope in which they are declared. */

-    // TODO: Add struct merging

     /*** Traits ***/